Carbamazepine Extended Release Tablets (Zen Retard) – Product Information

 Carbamazepine is an anticonvulsant.
 It works to control seizures by blocking certain nerve impulses in the brain.
 It works to treat trigeminal neuralgia by altering nerve impulses in certain facial nerves, which relieves pain.

-If you miss a dose of Carbamazepine, take it as soon as possible.
+If you miss a dose of Carbamazepine Extended Release Tablets (Zen Retard), take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

-Store Carbamazepine Tablets at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store Zen Retard Tablets (Carbamazepine Extended Release Tablets) at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Keep Carbamazepine out of the reach of children and away from pets.

 Warnings and Precautions to be taken when using Carbamazepine Tablets